Khloud-re97/ControlPanel-Task2/README.md

 Which contains our database with three tables, the first to store the values of the motors of the arm from the user and the second to determine the state of the arm ON or OFF and the third for the base cntrol values.
 # 4- PHP File:
 Which contains the code to connect and display the database with the user interface and display the entered values and the working status of the ( arm,base) and display it for the other teams in the trainning.
-Also this web is mobile friendly for the sub task that requerd.